Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Numerical Results

 \emph{Benchmark Scheme 2:} In the CS-based channel estimation scheme, proposed in \cite{tsai2018efficient}, the problem is formulated as a sparse signal recovery problem.
 Then, the problem is solved by the orthogonal matching pursuit algorithm employing non-uniformly quantized angle grids.
 The pilot overhead of this scheme is given by $\mathcal{O}\left(L\ln{\left(M\right)}\right)$, where $L$ is the number of non-zero spatial channel paths.

-\emph{Benchmark Scheme 3:} In the near-field of the LISBT, the channel is characterized by the location of the user.
+\emph{Benchmark Scheme 3:} In the near-field of the BS, the channel is characterized by the location of the user.
 Therefore, we consider a localization scheme to estimate the channel by the location parameters.
 In \cite{guidi2021radio}, the location of a single antenna transmitter in the near-field is retrieved from the incident spherical wavefront.

-The LISBT uses the acquired CSI during the channel estimation period to maximize the received data rate by the user.
+The BS uses the acquired CSI during the channel estimation period to maximize the received data rate by the user.
 Therefore, we consider the achieved data rate by the user using the acquired CSI as a performance metric.
 The achieved data rate is calculated by

-where $N_0$ is the AWGN power and $P_r$ is the received power at the user in (\ref{P_r_ITS}) which depends on the phase configuration at the LIS.
-It is worthwhile to note that the imperfect CSI is used for the configuration of the elements of the LISBT, whereas a high quality CSI of the scalar end-to-end channel (including beamforming at the transmitter) will be acquired at the user with almost perfect phase estimation to enable coherent communication.
+where $N_0$ is the AWGN power, $P_t$ is the transmission power at the BS, and $\left|H\left(\bm{\beta}\right)\right|$ is the BS-user channel in (\ref{endtoend_exact_ITS}) which depends on the phase configuration at the aperture.
+It is worthwhile to note that the imperfect CSI is used for the configuration of the elements of the aperture, whereas a high quality CSI of the scalar end-to-end channel (including beamforming at the transmitter) will be acquired at the user with almost perfect phase estimation to enable coherent communication.